TRowbotham/URL-Parser/README.md

 # URL-Parser
-A [WHATWG URL](https://url.spec.whatwg.org/) spec compliant URL parser for working with URL's and their query strings.
+A [WHATWG URL](https://url.spec.whatwg.org/) spec compliant URL parser for working with URLs and their query strings.

 This API offers 2 objects that you can use to help you work with URLs; [URL](#url) and [URLSearchParams](#urlsearchparams).